GSA/search.digitalgov.gov/_posts/2013-08-26-how-it-works.md

 * [Code snippets](/sites/manual/code.html)
 * [API instructions](/sites/manual/api.html)

-Also be sure to read our [release notes](/tagged/releases) to keep up-to-date with our new features.
+You can also set up a CNAME to [mask your domain](/sites/manual/cname.html), which allows you to show searchers your search.YOURSITE.gov (instead of search.USA.gov).

 Do you have other questions or comments about how our service works?
-E-mail us at <search@support.digitalgov.gov>.
+Email us at <search@support.digitalgov.gov>.